team3cord/PCS-JS-immersion/notes/concept-notes.md

 ---
 * Closure => when a variable is accessed from outside the functions  (using a global var always creates a closure variable hoisting)
+* Closures allow you to pass a variable or a function to a different scope and reference the original scope of the passed item.
+*

 * Closure/Scope =>  returning a function that is declared in another scope =>
 > function counter(){